-- 20.13.1 The municipal valuer must promptly and within 30 days: - Consider objections in accordance with a procedure that may be prescribed; Decide objections on facts, including the submissions of an objector, and, if the (b) - Adjust or add to the valuation roll in accordance with any decisions taken. (c)
+- 20.13.1 The municipal valuer must promptly and within 30 days: - (a) Consider objections in accordance with a procedure that may be prescribed; - (b) Decide objections on facts, including the submissions of an objector, and, if the objector is not the owner, of the owner; and - (c) Adjust or add to the valuation roll in accordance with any decisions taken.

-Compulsory review of decisions of municipal valuer 20.14
+20.14 Compulsory review of decisions of municipal valuer

-20.14.1 If a municipal valuer adjusts the valuation of a property by more than 10 per cent

-- (b) - The municipal valuer must give written reasons to the municipal manager; and The Municipal Manager must promptly submit to the relevant valuation appeal board the municipal valuer's decision, the reasons for the decision and all relevant documentation, for review.
+- 20.14.1 If a municipal valuer adjusts the valuation of a property by more than 10 per cent upwards or downwards: - (a) The municipal valuer must give written reasons to the municipal manager; and - (b) The Municipal Manager must promptly submit to the relevant valuation appeal board the municipal valuer's decision, the reasons for the decision and all relevant documentation, for review.